mogadanez/sqsd/README.md

     docker build -t someImageName .
     docker run -e -e SQSD_WORKER_HTTP_URL=http://someRemoteHost/someRemotePath someImageName

-**Remember that if you are running your worker on your Docker host's instance, you cannot use `localhost` as the worker host path since the `localhost` in this case will be the container's address, not your host's.*
+**Remember that if you are running your worker on your Docker host's instance, you cannot use `localhost` as the worker host path since the `localhost` in this case will be the container's address, not your host's.
+Use linked containers instead

-## Versions
- - 1.0 (current)